 Best Ultra-Short-Throw 4k Projector

-For gaming, the projector is best seen as a solid "secondary use" option.
-Over HDMI, it accepts 4k @ 60Hz and up to 1080p @ 240Hz: 4k/60 is fine for slower cinematic titles, while 1080p/120 and especially 1080p/240 feel much snappier and work well for faster games, even if it's not a dedicated esports projector.
-The Hisense also works nicely as a full smart-TV replacement.
-Google TV is built in, with Dolby Vision and HDR10+ support, Wi-Fi 6E, Bluetooth 5.3, Chromecast, and AirPlay 2, so you can stream without adding a dongle.
-Two HDMI 2.1 ports handle your consoles or PC, while a third HDMI with eARC makes it easy to pass audio to a soundbar or AVR if you outgrow the built-in 50W speakers.
-Paired with a good UST ALR screen, it's the best 4k home theater projector for a bright TV-like image from right up against the wall.
+For gaming, it is best seen as a solid secondary-use option.
+Over HDMI, it accepts 4k @ 60Hz and up to 1080p @ 240Hz, with 4k @ 60Hz suited to slower titles and 1080p @ 120Hz/240Hz feeling much snappier for faster games.
+Google TV is built in with Dolby Vision and HDR10+ support, Wi-Fi 6E, Bluetooth 5.3, Chromecast, and AirPlay 2.
+Two HDMI 2.1 ports handle consoles or PC, while a third HDMI port with eARC makes it easy to add a soundbar or AVR.
+Overall, if you specifically want a clean, TV-like UST installation, the PX3-PRO is the better fit, even if the short-throw pick above delivers higher performance per dollar.

 Notable Mentions